-In the first three seasons of BIG EAST Conference play, Notre Dame has garnered 17 all-league honors.
-David Earl became the first Irish player to capture a major postseason award from the conference as he was selected the 2011 BIG EAST Midfielder of the Year.
+In four seasons of BIG EAST Conference play Notre Dame garnered 23 all-league honors.
+David Earl became the first Irish player to capture a major postseason award from the conference as he was selected the midfielder of the year in 2011.
 Three such awards came Notre Dame's way in 2012 as John Kemp was named the conference's goalkeeper of the year, Kevin Randall took home the defensive player of the year award and Corrigan was tapped as the BIG EAST coach of the year for the first time.
-That upped his conference coach of the year award tally to six.
+That upped his conference coach-of-the-year award tally to six.

-In 2008, Notre Dame played host to an NCAA tournament game for the first time in program history.
+In 2008, Notre Dame played host to an NCAA tournament game for the first time.
 The 2009 campaign featured the Irish posting the first undefeated regular season (13-0) in program history before extending their record to a school-best 15-0 in the GWLL tournament.
-Notre Dame reached the NCAA title game for the first time in school history in `10 and followed that up by achieving the No. 1 national ranking during the `11 regular season.
+Notre Dame reached its first NCAA title game in 2010 and followed that up by achieving the No. 1 national ranking during the 2011 regular season.

-Notre Dame checked off another program-first in 2012 by winning the BIG EAST regular-season title for the first time.
+Notre Dame checked off another program-first in 2012 by winning the BIG EAST regular-season title.
 The Irish posted a perfect 6-0 league mark and went 13-3 overall.
-The Fighting Irish boasted the nation's top defense in `12 by allowing just 6.31 goals per game.
+The Fighting Irish had the nation's top defense by allowing just 6.31 goals per game.
 That signified the fourth consecutive season that Notre Dame finished first or second nationally in team defense.
-The Irish also had the nation's top man-down defense in 2012 (.892).
+The Irish also had the nation's top man-down defense in `12 (.892).

 Corrigan has taken the Fighting Irish program to a level where they are in serious contention for the NCAA crown year in and year out.
 He has changed the mindset of how Notre Dame is viewed on the national landscape of college lacrosse.
 Corrigan and his staff have helped grow the sport of lacrosse in the state of Indiana and all over the Midwest by conducting clinics and showcasing a top-10 team that fans in the region are able to come and watch.
 Those efforts helped Indianapolis land the 2013 NCAA quarterfinals.

 The work that Corrigan has done in shaping Notre Dame into one of the top lacrosse programs in the country has not gone unnoticed.
 In 2009, he was honored with the Frenchy Julien Service Award from the USILA.
 The award is presented in honor of former Chief Referee, Joseph R. "Frenchy" Julien for outstanding and continuous service to the sport.

 Corrigan has continued the tradition of academic success for the Notre Dame men's lacrosse program.
 Since first competing on the varsity level in 1981, every Irish lacrosse senior has graduated.
 Three players since 1997 have gained Academic All-America honors, while 16 Notre Dame student-athletes have been named Scholar All-Americans by the USILA.
 In 2012, Randall was named a USILA Scholar All-American, a Senior CLASS Award finalist and he received the BIG EAST Scholar-Athlete Sport Excellence Award.
 In addition, sophomore Tyler Brenneman became the first Irish player to earn the Elite 89 Award, which is presented to the player with the highest grade-point average from all of the teams that advanced to the national semifinals.
 Miller was a finalist for the 2013 Senior CLASS Award along with being a USILA Scholar All-American.

 Many of the best players in Notre Dame history have played under Corrigan, as his graduates include each of the top five point scorers in the program's history, six of the top seven goal scorers and each of the top six players on the career assist list.

-Six of his Irish players, including current freshman Matt Kavanagh, have earned spots on United States national teams.
-Five of those players have come away with gold medals, including defenseman D.J.
-Driscoll at the `10 Federation of International Lacrosse (FIL) World Championship in Manchester, England.
-Kavanagh helped the U.S. capture the 2012 FIL Under-19 World Championship with a 10-8 victory over Canada, which featured fellow Irish freshman Kyle Trolley.
+Six of Corrigan's Irish players, including Kavanagh, have earned spots on a United States national team.
+Five of them have won gold, including defenseman D.J.
+Driscoll at the 2010 FIL World Championships.
+Kavanagh helped the U.S. capture the 2012 FIL Under-19 World Championship with a 10-8 victory over Canada, which featured fellow Irish junior Kyle Trolley.
 Kavanagh was named tournament MVP and the most outstanding attackman of the event.

 It certainly did not take Corrigan long to place Notre Dame on the national lacrosse map.
-After leading the Irish to a 7-6 record in his first season, 1989, Corrigan's 1990 squad made history by gaining the school's first-ever USILA national ranking (17th in the final poll) and earning Notre Dame's first invitation to the NCAA Championship.
+After leading the Irish to a 7-6 record in his first season in 1989, Corrigan's 1990 squad made history by gaining the school's first-ever USILA national ranking (17th in the final poll) and earning Notre Dame's first invitation to the NCAA Championship.